KansasCityWomeninTechnology/cocktails-worksheets/docs/html/setup/README.md

 # Create Intro to HTML Codespace :id=create-codespace

 We will use GitHub Codespaces for our workshop.
-GitHub Codespaces is a cloud development environment which means you have an access to your code even if you are not on your own laptop.
+GitHub Codespaces is a cloud development environment which means you have access to your code even if you are not on your own laptop.

 1. Navigate to [**GitHub**](https://github.com/login) and log in with your GitHub account.